trepidacious/scalajs-react-electron/README.md

 ```

 `main.js` has a minimal updater implementation that will start the auto-updater when application starts (skipped in dev mode), and install updates when application is restarted.
-So far this has only been tried on Windows (using nsis installer exe) and Ubuntu 18.04 (using AppImage).
+This should work on Windows (using nsis installer exe), Ubuntu 18.04 (using AppImage), and OS X (using DMG).

 To try this:

 1. Package the application using `yarn dist`
-2. Install the application using the installer in `dist` directory (the auto-updater is not started in dev mode).
-This is only needed for the first version used.
-On Windows, double-click the nsis installer .exe, on Linux just copy the AppImage somewhere convenient, make it executable if needed, and double click to test running.
+2. Install the application using the appropriate installer/file in `dist` directory (installation is necessary since the auto-updater is not started in dev mode).
+This is only needed for the first version used, after this the application will update itself.
 3. Increment the version number in `package.json`, and make some change to the application (e.g. the text in the card in `Main.scala`).
 4. Package the new version using `yarn dist`
 5. In the project root, run an http server serving the `dist` directory - this is our "generic" build server: